DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/ReactWebApp.md

 - **Add** - Displays a popup view to allow new customer to be added.
   ![AddCustomer](./IMAGES/WebApp/Img_13.png)
-- **Update** - Double click on the grid row to enabled edit mode.
-Once all necessary data is modified, click outside the grid and then click update to complete the update process.
+- **View/Update** - Displays the selected record's details in edit mode.
+Once all necessary data is modified, click submit to complete the update process.
   ![UpdateCustomer](./IMAGES/WebApp/Img_23.png)
 - **Delete** - Delete the customer record.
 Note: A customer record cannot be deleted that has products or environments associated to it
   ![DeleteCustomer](./IMAGES/WebApp/Img_21.png)